 - Remember, when using a professional livestock carrier, the driver has the final say.

-- Make sure all movement documents and paperwork travelling with the livestock is complete and signed, for example an LPA NVD/Waybill, National Sheep Health Statement, National Goat Health Statement, National Animal Health Statement for Johne's Disease Status of Beef Cattle, Dairy BJD Assurance Score Declaration Form, Travelling Stock Statement or Waybill.
+- Make sure all movement documents and paperwork travelling with the livestock is complete and signed, for example an LPA NVD/Waybill, Animal Health Declarations, Dairy BJD Assurance Score Declaration Form, Travelling Stock Statement or Waybill.

 - Module 3: Industry Obligations from MLA's Going into Goats: Profitable producers' guide

 - Is it fit to load? (revised edition 2012 national version)

 - MLA Tips & Tools: Minimising land transport stress in live export Brahman steers

 One username and password for key integrity and information Systems (LPA/NVD, NLIS, MSA & LDL).